 Too big or just right?
-Optimal circle of friends depends on socioeconomic conditionsDecember 12th, 2012 in Psychology & Psychiatry /
+Optimal circle of friends depends on socioeconomic conditionsDecember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 Some people like to have a few close friends, while others prefer a wider social circle that is perhaps less deep.
 These preferences reflect people's personalities and individual circumstances—but is one approach to social networks "better" than the other?
 New research suggests that the optimal social networking strategy depends on socioeconomic conditions.